Background and problem analysis

 At this moment more then 50% of the Malian civilization is younger then 17 years and 75% younger then 25.
 75% of the youth is unemployed.
 Mali is one of the most poorest countries in the world with a permanent crisis in it’s education.
 The average birth rate per woman is 7.1 children.
 A lot of youngsters think that they can find their escape in Europe.
 Miriyawalé finds this a very qualified case and thinks that it needs to be treated.
 The youth in Mali is threatened by many treats; poverty, AIDS, unemployment, illiteracy, malnutrition, abuse, hopelessness and oppression.
 Miriyawalé is convinced that social cultural projects lead to development.
 With some finance, materials, lots of love and patience we can make a change.

-The older kids who visit the Center are all volunteers and help de little ones.
-The volunteers are supervised by Abou Camara and Janette de Haas.
+The older kids who visit the Center are all volunteers and help the little ones.
+The volunteers are supervised by Janette Camara de Haas and the Malian coördinator .
 The Center is for and by the youth.
 We run the Center together.
 All of the visitors get a pass/entry ticket: “Ami(e) (friend of) Miriyawalé” and will be registered at one point.
-There is a weekly program during school and holiday periods with sports, games, cultural-experience, lessons, lecture, homework assistance, and clubs during the weekday’s and a more relaxing program in the weekend with watching movies, drawing, crafts, dancing etc.
+There is an educating program during weekdays with sports, games, cultural-experience, lessons, lecture, homework assistance, and clubs and a more relaxing program during the weekends with watching movies, drawing, crafts, dancing etc. There’s a special program for the different age groups during the holidays.

-The sustainability of our work can be proved when the school results of our visitors will grow and the school dropout declines.
-The positive attitude from the visitors and volunteers of the center will make sure that they won’t become inactive and despondency in their grownup life, but able to make a meaningful contribution to the Malian society in any way whatsoever.
+The sustainability of our work can be proved for example by the improving school results of our visitors.
+The results grew and the school dropout declined we heard from teachers.
+The parents gave us interesting feed-back also.
+Their children behave better, less agressive and more relaxed.
+This positive attitude from the visitors and volunteers of the center will help surely that they won’t become inactive and despondency in their grownup life, but able to make a meaningful contribution to the Malian society in any way whatsoever.
 This is of course difficult to prove.
 One can not simply prove what they prevented.
-To do scientific research on this we think is wasted energy.
-Therefor in literature, enough sufficient evidence can be found on the efficacy of well-used social cultural methodology.
+To do extended research on this we think is wasted energy and money for us.
+Therefore in literature, enough sufficient evidence can be found on the efficacy of well-used social cultural methodology.
+Anyway, over the 10 years the Miriyawalé children and youth center is open in Mali more than 250 unemployed young men and women found a job after being a regular participant and volonteer of the center.